-Cause & Effect
+Cause & Effectโโโโ

-The very first lesson and warning the Creator gave Adam and Chava was about the law of "Cause & Effect."
+The very first lesson and warning the Creator gave Adam and Chava was about the law of 'Cause & Effect.'

 Ever wonder why women are drawn to leaders?